collective/awesome-volto/README.md

 - [volto-pdf-block](https://github.com/eea/volto-pdf-block) - Flexible PDF integration in Volto
 - [volto-listing-block](https://github.com/eea/volto-listing-block) - Extension for the Volto listing block adding more templates
 - [volto-block-style](https://github.com/eea/volto-block-style) - A generic framework to configure block decorations and CSS styles
+- [volto-featured-block](https://github.com/codesyntax/volto-featured-block): Volto block to create pages with arbitrary content based on a simple schema (title + text + image), with variation support, and  not based on existing content of the site (in contraposition to teaser blocks being based on existing content of the site)

 ### Widgets